DLC-link/dlc-solidity/README.md

 A DLC is a contract on Bitcoin that enables users to move/lock Bitcoin conditionally.
 The possible outcomes of a DLC are predefined and stored by the DLC.Link Attestor Layer.
 Bitcoin locked in such a way can be represented then on any EVM chain using these smart contracts.
 The outcome - that is, the value that will be 'attested' to - is supplied by smart contracts too.

 This way, any EVM chain can essentially move native Bitcoin in a safe, "bridgeless" way.
-Ethereum can leverage the power of DLCs and the trustless Attestor Layer that DLC.Link provides.
+Ethereum can leverage the power of DLCs and the trust-minimised Attestor Layer that DLC.Link provides.

 Learn more about the whole architecture on the documentation site here: https://docs.dlc.link/architecture/tech-stack